gchure/phd/src/chapter_06/section_04_flow.md

 expression.

-![**Comparison of experimental methods to determine the fold-change.** The fold-change in gene expression ofr equivalent simple-repression constructs has been determined using three independent methods: flow cytometry (Chapter 2), colorimetric Miller assays (@garcia2011), and video microscopy (@brewster2014).
+![**Comparison of experimental methods to determine the fold-change.** The fold-change in gene expression for equivalent simple-repression constructs has been determined using three independent methods: flow cytometry (Chapter 2), colorimetric Miller assays (@garcia2011), and video microscopy (@brewster2014).
 All three methods give consistent results, although flow cytometry meeasurements